 The Blue View Vision network is for routine eye care only and is a separate network from the Anthem Medical network.
-Non-routine vision care is covered under your Anthem Medical benefits.
+Certain non-routine vision care is covered under your Anthem Medical benefits.

-- 1) Routine vision examination. - 2) Frames and eyeglass lenses or contact lenses to correct vision.
+- 1) Routine eye exam. - 2) Frames and eyeglass lenses or contact lenses to correct vision.